menny/docker_android/README.md

   Before building your project, you need to accept the license agreements and complete the installation of the missing components using the Android Studio SDK Manager.
   Alternatively, to learn how to transfer the license agreements from one workstation to another, go to http://d.android.com/r/studio-ui/export-licenses.html
 ```
 You'll need to create licenses folder with license files under `${ANDROID_HOME}`.
-Accept the liceneses on you local machine
+Accept the licenses on you local machine
 then create the same files inside the Docker image, using your CI script.
 Something like this:
 ```
 echo -e "8933bad161af4178b1185d1a37fbf41ea5269c55\c" > ${ANDROID_HOME}/licenses/android-sdk-license